lizmat/raku-all-modules/CIAvash/App-Football/README.md

 INSTALLATION
 ============

-You need to have [Perl 6](https://perl6.org/downloads/) and [Panda](https://github.com/tadzik/panda) installed on your computer.
+You need to have [Perl 6](https://perl6.org/downloads/) and a Perl 6 module manager like [Zef](https://github.com/ugexe/zef) installed on your computer.
 Then you can run:

-    panda install App::Football
+    zef install App::Football

 to install `App::Football`.